 8.4.
 If the Contractor provides software or uses images as part of the Services, the Client acknowledges that the use of such software or images may be subject to separate licence conditions.

-9.1.
-The contractor shall return to the client the products, documents and other items of the client (together "material") provided for the execution of the order after the execution of the order.
-As long as the Client has not paid the agreed fee, the Contractor shall have a right of retention to the Client's Material.
+9. Products, documents and materials provided by the Client9.1.
+The contractor shall return to the client the products, documents and other items of the client (together "material") made available for the execution of the order after the execution of the order.
+As long as the client has not paid the agreed fee, the contractor shall have a right of retention to the client's material.

 9.2.
-The client is aware that the contractor passes on the client's items, in particular the products provided, to the test persons as intended.
+The Client is aware that the Contractor passes on the Client's items, in particular the products provided, to the test persons in accordance with their intended use.
 The risk of loss, refusal to surrender or damage to these items of the Client shall be borne by the Client.

 9.3.
 The Principal shall be obliged to immediately check items returned to him by the Principal for completeness and condition and to immediately assert any complaints against the Company.
 In this respect, the provision of § 377 HGB shall apply accordingly.